Aircraft ratings explained

 Cruise relief co-pilot type ratings authorise the holder to act as co-pilot of the aircraft type when the aircraft is at or above FL200.

-Flight engineer type ratings authorise the holder to act as flight engineer of aircraft types that must be operated with a flight engineer.
+Flight engineer type ratings authorise the holder to act as flight engineer of aircraft types that have a flight engineer when operating.

 To get a type rating you must complete flight training and pass a flight test with an examiner.